 Most of the requirements are straightforward, but some aren’t.
 Other than the self-explanatory age requirement, there are a few extra details you need to know about each of the driver requirements.

-The vehicle requirements for Uber are fairly straightforward, but it’s not always easy to find the exact requirements for your city.
-To see which model years are acceptable in your city, try Ubermovement.com or email Uber customer support.
+In general, Uber accepts vehicles 2006 or newer, but many cities have a different requirement.
+To find the exact model year info for your city, go to ubermovement.com.
+Enter your city in the upper-right corner, then clicks “Products” to see what the model year requirement is for each Uber service.
 If you can’t find the info there, assume the requirement is 2006 or newer – 10 years old.
 Salvage title and ‘restored’ vehicles are not accepted.

-If you don’t currently have access to a vehicle that’s Uber approved, you can apply to drive first and get access to the car later.
+If you don’t currently have access to a vehicle that’s Uber approved, you can apply to drive first and get access to the car later by clicking “I need a car” on the uber driver application.
 You’ll go through the background and driving record check, and once you’re approved to drive you can buy, rent, or a lease a car.

 Need a car to drive for Uber?
 You can find a car or an auto loan here: